ajnarag25/Sample-Inventory-System-with-DB/README.md

 # Sample-Inventory-System-with-DB
 Inventory System with Database using python
+#Crdts: Joseph & Raiza